Matching Your Budget To Your Perfect First Home!

 Unless you’re among the few that consider themselves to be in the wealthy category, your first home probably won’t be a luxury mansion.
 Starter homes earned their name by being homes that allow you to start building equity, before trading up for a more extravagant home as your salary increases.
 Despite the name, though, a starter home doesn’t have to mean endless compromise.
-Even if your budget won’t support the literal home of your dreams, you can still turn your starter home into a dream home by finding smart ways to shop within your budget without taking on a bigger mortgage or home loan than you can afford.
+Even if your budget won’t support the literal home of your dreams, you can still turn your starter home into a dream home with an affordable mortgage.

 Know What You Need and What You Want in a Home